 Overview of Constitution

-(Beschaffenheit) designates the way a thing is determined in
+Constitution (Beschaffenheit) designates the way a thing is determined in

 relation to another – it is the external side of a thing’s determinacy,

 how it appears and behaves in a field of relations.
-Unlike determination
+Unlike determination,

 which expresses the inner character of a thing as something in itself,

-reveals how this inner character necessarily expresses itself
+constitution reveals how this inner character necessarily expresses itself

 outwardly, becoming intelligible only through its relations to others.